 All advertising of therapeutic goods must comply with the TG legislation.

 Advertising to the public of certain therapeutic goods, including biologicals, prescription medicines and controlled substances, is prohibited.
-For those goods that can be advertised to the public, compliance with the Therapeutic Goods Advertising Code (No. 2) (2018 Code) is required (see also Section IX.i regarding the transition from the 2015 Code).
+For those goods that can be advertised to the public, compliance with the Therapeutic Goods Advertising Code (No. 2) (2018 Code) is required (see, however, Section IX.i regarding the transition from the 2018 Code to the 2021 Code).
 The TGA is responsible for handling complaints about the advertising of therapeutic goods to the public.

 All claims must be valid, accurate and substantiated (i.e., supported by evidence) and consistent with the indications or intended purpose as entered in the ARTG.

 Certain advertisements require approval by the TGA before publication.
 These include advertisements referring to a serious form of a disease, condition, ailment or defect, being a form for which: it is medically accepted that diagnosis, treatment or supervision by a suitable qualified health professional is required; or a diagnostic, preventative, monitoring, susceptibility or pre-disposition test requires medical interpretation or follow-up.